lixpaulian/stm32f7-uart/README.md

 The driver depends on the following software package:
 * uOS++ (https://github.com/micro-os-plus/micro-os-plus-iii), version 6.3.14 and up.

 In addition, you need the ST HAL, CMSIS and (if you use the USB DCD Device driver) the ST "Middleware".
+The driver is compatible with STM32F7 HAL up to version 1.15.0.

 Note that the hardware initialisations (uController clock, peripherals clocks, etc.) must be separately performed, normaly in, or called from the `initialize_hardware.c` file of a gnuarmeclipse project.
 Alternatively you can do this using the CubeMX generator from ST. You may find helpful to check the following projects as references:
 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus